Health and Safety Plans for COVID-19 Recovery

 - Getting Ahead of the Curve: Ensuring Safe, Healthy and Inclusive Workplaces During the COVID-19 Recovery (April 30, 2021): Representatives from the Centers for Disease Control and Prevention (CDC), Equal Employment Opportunity Commission (EEOC) and U.S. Department of Labor Occupational Safety and Health Administration (OSHA) discuss ways employers can ensure safe and healthy workplaces for all workers, including those with disabilities, during the COVID-19 recovery.

-Federal Health and Safety Plans
+Federal Health and Safety Plans (PDFs)

 - Department of Justice (ADA and reasonable accommodation, reference to EEOC guidance, vulnerable populations)